3rd year Bachelor students

 Mode of instruction

-The idea is to make the exercises in advance - in groups -, in order to reinforce your knowledge and understanding.
+The idea is to make the exercises in advance, in order to reinforce your knowledge and understanding.
 Moreover we will use case studies which we will work out in class and related articles as readers.
-To enliven the presentations, the teacher will share personal practical experiences (and personal appearances of guest speakers), also to match the link with practical business.
+To enliven the presentations, the teacher will share personal practical experiences, also to match the link with practical business.

-This course – action-based learning - emphasises small-scale, interactive teaching that focuses on real-life case studies.
+This course – action-based learning - emphasizes interactive teaching that focuses on real-life case studies.
 In hindsight debrief on what really happened.

-Assessment is as follows: 20% for class participation, 30% for group assignments on cases that are presented and discussed in class, and 50% for the final written exam (multiple choice).
-Final grading must be a 6 (six) to pass, individual components must be awarded with at least a 5 (five).
+Assessment is as follows: 50% for class participation + assignments on cases and 50% for the final exam (multiple choice).
+Final grading must be a 6 (six) to pass.

 Class participation (20% of final mark)

-Students are assigned to groups, which are announced on Blackboard on the first day of the course at the latest.
-Group assignments are listed on the Blackboard site of the course.
-Students are required to submit a total of 8 group assignments.
-These group assignments should be written in the format of a one-page memo that addresses a question about the case study that is discussed in class the next day.
-Group assignments should be submitted by midnight the day before the class via Blackboard.
+Students are required to submit a total of 8 assignments.
+These assignments should be created in the format of a PPT slide deck that addresses a question about the case study that is discussed in class the next day.
+Assignments should be submitted before start of class via Brightspace.

-The marking range for group assignments is 0 to 3 points per session.
+The marking range for assignments is 0 to 5 points per session.
 A score of 0 is the default for students who do not hand in their assignments on time without a valid reason.